 We next investigate how the relation between wages and employer concentration evolves over the sample period.
-To this end, we divide the full sample for 1978-2016 into four subperiods and on each period rerun the wage regressions in Equation 1, which include the local-level HHI measure of employer concentration as the key independent variable (Table 8).
-As shown in Panel A of Table 8, the coefficients on the HHI measure of employer concentration-defined at the three-digit SIC and county level-monotonically decline, becoming more negative over time, implying an increased elasticity of wages to local labor market concentration over the sample period.
+To this end, Table 8 divides the full sample from 1978 to 2016 into four sub-periods and re-runs on each period the wage regressions in Equation 1, which include the local-level HHI measure of employer concentration as the key independent variable.25 As shown in Panel A of Table 8, the coefficient on the HHI measure of employer concentration-defined at the three-digit SIC and county level-monotonically decline becoming more negative over time, implying an increased elasticity of wages to local labor market concentration over the sample period.
 In the first subsample, covering 1978-1987, the coefficient on log(HHI) is zero.
-However, this coefficient declines to -0.009 in 1988-1997, -0.015 in 1998-2007, and in the final subsample of 2008-2016, the coefficient is -0.020.
-In the last column of the table, we
+However, this coefficient declines to -0.009 in 1988-1997, -0.015 in 1998-2007, and in the final subsample of 2008-16, the coefficient is -0.020.
+In the last column of the table, we estimate Equation 1 separately for the crisis period of 2008-10 and find a similar magnitude of -0.020.
+In Panel B of Table 8, we use commuting zones rather than counties to compute local-level employer concentration.
+The results that are based on commuting zones exhibit a similar pattern to that found in Panel A: The sensitivity of wages to local labor market concentration increases over time.
+In 1978-1987, the coefficient on log(HHI) is -0.001 and insignificant.
+This coefficient declines to -0.011 in 1988-1997, -0.014 in 1998-2007, and to -0.018 in the final subsample of 2008-16.